bdwilson/security-guidance/SecurityChecklist.md

 Karma](https://www.creditkarma.com/) and/or [Turbo (by
 Intuit)](https://turbo.intuit.com/) who offer apps that provide this service in hopes that you'll take advantage of their credit offers.

+## Monitoring your Credit Cards
+Keeping up with the charges on your credit cards used to require you to wait for a monthly statement.
+Now most credit card companies offer individuals the ability to receive notifications when charges are made to their accounts.
+These types of nofications range from SMS or email alerts when charges greater than X are charged to your account.
+Other providers may also require you use their smartphone app to receive these.
+Check with your credit card provider to find out how you can get the upper hand on knowing when when charges are made against your card.

 # Travel Guidelines